ablazleon/design-provision-monitor-aws/README.md

 The monthly cost is between $18,000-20,000 using the AWS Pricing Calculator

 A rationale is provided to explain which services were changed or removed

+=>

+It is used the extra budget to pick a double isntance of every service (db, application server and web server), and also multiply by 10 the s3 size.
+[Budget](https://calculator.aws/#/estimate?id=24218eec5c2455be1e4541a7259284564cd6c0c0)

 #### Configure AWS Monitoring and Billing